Why Bracket Pools Are A Better Investment Than The Stock Market

 - Over 30 years you would pay TeamRankings a total of $1,170 for bracket picks

-- If our picks double your odds to win pools, on average, you’d expect to earn around $3,000 in extra prize money over that time period.
-Subtracting our $1,170 in fees, your profit on our picks would be $1,830 (a 56% return on investment).
+- If our picks double your odds to win pools, on average, you’d expect to earn a net of around $3,000 in extra prize money over that time period, after accounting for the $100 entry fee per year.
+Subtracting our $1,170 in fees, your profit on our picks would be $1,830 (a 56% return on investment) over 30 years.

-- If our picks triple your odds to win pools, you’d expect to earn around $6,000 in prize money.
+- If our picks triple your odds to win pools, you’d expect to earn a net of around $6,000 in prize money.
 In that case, your profit on our picks would be $4,830 (a 313% return on investment).

 The Non-Financial Impact